- 3rd International Workshop on Information Systems Engineering for Smarter Life

 Within the scope of MOBA workshop the MOBA Master & Doctoral Consortium (MOBA MASDOC) is planned for master and doctoral students whose research is related to the MOBA research topics at any stage in their thesis.
 Its main objective is to help the students with their thesis by giving feedback on their own research work as well as to give some general advice on making the most of their research environment.

-- Chairs: Joseph Barjis, Eduard Babkin, Pavel Malyzhenkov and Vojtěch Merunka
+- Chairs: Joseph Barjis, Eduard Babkin, Pavel Malyzhenkov, Vojtěch Merunka and Martin Molhanec

 1st Workshop on Modelling and Implementation of Digital Twins for Complex Systems